-Disclaimers not withstanding, not since “Shakeology” have I seen such a cleaver sounding name.
+Disclaimers notwithstanding, not since “Shakeology” has I seen such a clever-sounding name.

 The Shakeology review has more about that supplement.

-There several flavors of RXBars.
+There are several flavors of RXBars.
 Here's what was available when this review was created.

 |Chocolate Sea Salt||Peanut Butter Chocolate||Chocolate Chip|

 |Blueberry||Peanut Butter||Chocolate Coconut|

 There are many different flavors of RX Bar.
 To make it easy to compare them, I've broken the Nutrition Facts of each bar into the following tables.
 To make it even easier, below these tables, I'll also summarize some things that I thought were worth mentioning.

 Blueberry, Chocolate Chip, Chocolate Sea Salt

 |Blueberry (1 bar /52g)||Chocolate Chip (1 bar /52g)||Chocolate Sea Salt (1bar/52g)|

 |Dietary Fiber||6g (23%DV)||5g (18%DV)||6g (24%DV)|